Matthew Stafford Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Season Stats

-- He also has 39 rushing yards on 25 carries, averaging 3.3 yards per game.
+- He has added 39 rushing yards on 25 carries, averaging 3.3 yards per game.

 - The Rams have run 60.5% passing plays and 39.5% rushing plays this season.
 They rank eighth in the NFL in scoring.